saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Retrieving OSPF information
 ===========================

 The information we are after in this example is the neighbor id, neighbor address, interface and neighbor adjacency-time.
 We can obtain this information by issuing the `show ospf neighbor extensive` command.
-To figure out what RPC we need, we simple issue `show ospf neighbor extensive |display xml rpc`:
+To figure out what RPC we need, we simply issue `show ospf neighbor extensive |display xml rpc`:

 ```
 <rpc-reply xmlns:junos="http://xml.juniper.net/junos/15.1F4/junos">